Boolean Compressed Sensing and Noisy Group Testing: Lower Bound: Fano's inequality

 \section{Lower Bound: Fano's inequality}

-In this section we also derive lower bounds on the required number of tests using Fano's inequality.
-We state the following theorem \begin{theorem} For $N$ items and a set $S_{\omega}$ of $K$ defectives, a lower bound on the total number of tests required to recover the defective set is given by
+In this section we also derive lower bounds on the required number of tests using Fano's inequality \cite{coverbook}.
+We state the following theorem \begin{theorem} For $N$ items and a set $S_{\omega}$ of $K$ defectives, a lower bound on the total number of tests required to recover the defective set when the components of $\emb{X}$ are i.i.d., is given by

 where $Y$ is a binary random variable denoting a test outcome, $X_{S_{\omega}}$ is the per-test input indexed by $S_{\omega}$, and the set $\Xi_{S}^{\{i\}}$ is the set of tuples $({\cal S}^1,{\cal S}^2)$ partitioning the set $S$ into disjoint sets ${\cal S}^1$ and ${\cal S}^2$ with cardinalities $i$ and $K-i$, respectively as defined in (\ref{eq:Xi}). \end{theorem}